iclr-tmp/SpaceMAP/README.md

 SpaceMAP IS a novel dimensionality reduction method based on space geometry and hierarchical manifold approximation.💫

-It can handle both clustered and continuous datasets with both local and global structure preserved.🍀
+It can handle both clustered and continuous datasets with both local and global structure preserved.🍀 The computational performence is also competitive.🚀

 ## Key Features